Professorship procedures at MU

 Professor appointment procedure initiation requirements

-The proposal for initiating a professor appointment procedure (see annex 16a or 16b of the Directive) must include the following materials documenting the applicant’s scholarly or artistic qualifications:
+The proposal for initiating a procedure must include the following materials documenting the applicant’s scholarly or artistic qualifications:

-- Structured CV (preferably structured in accordance with annex 17 or in accordance with CVs found in the MU Information System),
+- Structured CV (see section 12, subsection 2, letter b) of the Directive, preferably structured in accordance with Annex 3 or in accordance with CVs found in the MU Information System),

-- Certified copies of materials documenting higher education and academic degrees obtained by the applicant (a certified copy may constitute either a notarized copy or a copy certified by a registry office or a statement issued by an authorized employee of the office tasked with the administration of habilitation and professor appointment procedures, attesting to the fact that the copy corresponds to the original document); in the case of international doctoral studies also materials relevant to the recognition of education obtained abroad,
+- Certified copies of materials documenting higher education and academic degrees obtained by the applicant (see section 12, subsection 2, letter d) of the Directive; a certified copy may constitute either a notarized copy or a copy certified by a registry office or a statement issued by an authorized employee of the office tasked with the administration of habilitation and professor appointment procedures, attesting to the fact that the copy corresponds to the original document),

-- Materials documenting pedagogical experience (see section 10, subsection 2, letter d) of the Directive, i.e. annex 1),
+- Materials documenting pedagogical experience (see section 12, subsection 2, letter e) of the Directive, i.e. Annex 4),

-- List of scholarly or artistic works (see section 10, subsection 2, letter f) of the Directive, i.e. annex 2),
+- List of scholarly or artistic works (see section 12, subsection 2, letter f) of the Directive, i.e. Annex 5),

-- List of responses to works listed under scholarly or artistic works or under pedagogical works (see section 10, subsection 2, letter g) of the Directive, i.e. annex 3),
+- List of responses to works listed under scholarly or artistic works or under pedagogical works (see section 12, subsection 2, letter g) of the Directive, i.e. Annex 6),

-- Other materials documenting scholarly or artistic qualifications (see section 10, subsection 2, letter i) of the Directive, i.e. annex 5b),
+- List of scholarly or artistic placements (see section 12, subsection 2, letter i) of the Directive, i.e. Annex 8),

 Professor appointment procedure